dev-xo/remix-saas/README.md

 ## 🍪 Support

-If you found this template useful, help us by [Staring ⭐ It](https://github.com/dev-xo/stripe-stack)!
+If you found the project useful, help it by [Staring ⭐ It](https://github.com/dev-xo/stripe-stack)!
-It helps a lot and gives me motivation to keep working on this and other Remix projects for the community.
-Thanks!
+It helps the repository grow and gives me motivation to keep working on it.
+Thanks you!

 ### ▫️ Acknowledgments

 All my respect and gratitude for Kent C. Dodds _(Not gonna @him, don't wanna bother, instead gonna leave here his [Website Blog](https://kentcdodds.com/))_.
-From day 1 him has been supporting my work for the community on Twitter and that's something amazing for a small developer like me, and some others.
+Has been supporting my work on Twitter a few times already, and that's something truly amazing for any small developer.

-Also a big shout out to [@vueeez](https://github.com/vueeez) who just jumped in on Twitter DMs, and contributed to the template, helping me implementing Twitter Authentication Strategy.
+Also a big shout out to [@vueeez](https://github.com/vueeez) who just jumped on Twitter DMs, contributing on Twitter Authentication Strategy.